Securing Workload Data: Attestation and Provenance in Non-Human Identity Frameworks

 - NHI Framework Integration: Tying data provenance to workload identities within Non-Human Identity (NHI) frameworks enhances overall security posture.
 This ensures that only authorized and verified workloads can access and modify sensitive data.

 As we move forward, integrating attestation with NHI frameworks will become increasingly essential for securing workload data and ensuring its trustworthiness.
-Next, we'll explore the concept of provenance and how it complements attestation in securing workload data.
+Now, let's look at how to actually implement data provenance with these NHIs and attestation.

 Implementing Data Provenance with NHIs and Attestation